Friday, March 02, 2018

 • parallel_degree_level=150 scales the automatic degree of parallelism calculation but within the parallel_degree_limit.
 This parameter is not officially documented, but See Kerry Osborne's blog 12c – parallel_degree_level (control for auto DOP).

 • _optimiser_skip_scan_enabled=FALSE disables index skip scan to promote the use of smart full scan and Bloom filtering.
 It is recommended for engineered systems in Advice for the PeopleSoft DBA.
-Skip scan can prevent the optimizer choosing a smart full scan, so it makes sense to limits the setting to just nVision.
+Skip scan can prevent the optimizer from choosing a smart full scan, so it makes sense to limit the setting to just nVision.
 I can also specify a parameter that will only be set when the reportbook is run by a particular operator with a particular run control.

 INSERT INTO sysadm.PS_PRCS_SESS_PARM (prcstype, prcsname, oprid, runcntlid, keyword, param_name, parmvalue)